Labour standards regulations in Canada (hours of work, vacations, holidays, sick leave and more)

 Note that parties can agree the employee will receive time off in lieu of overtime pay.

-In retail, you can expect to work from 10 a.m. to 5 p.m.
-Monday to Wednesday, 10 a.m. to 9 p.m. on Thursdays and Fridays, 10 a.m. to 5 p.m. on Saturdays and 12 p.m. to 5 p.m. on Sundays.
+In retail, you can expect to work from 10 a.m. to 9 p.m. on Mondays to Fridays, 10 a.m. to 6 p.m. on Saturdays and 12 p.m. to 5 p.m. on Sundays.

-Annual vacations and Paid Time Off (PTO)
+Annual vacation and Paid Time Off (PTO)

 Paid time off is a bargaining chip employers use.
 You’ll see job postings promising three weeks of vacation after one year of employment, a paid day off on your birthday (!), etc. Vacation entitlement usually increases with seniority.